CallMeGreg/copilot-zero-to-hero/README.md

 </details>

-## Step 4: Write markdown
+## Step 4: Writing markdown

 <details>
 <Summary>Click to expand</Summary>
 <br>

-This one is fairly straightforward, yet very powerful.
-Instead of writing out long comments or documentation in GitHub READMEs, Issues, and Discussions, you can have Copilot help you as you type by working in your IDE.
+At GitHub, I find myself writing A LOT of markdown between README's, issues, and discussions.

+This is one area where Copilot can help take a lot of the initial draft and reformatting off of your plate.

 </details>